The internet is full of advice articles when it comes to Upwork.

 But before we get into exactly how to reply to these inquiries, let’s make sure we are all on the same page by talking about the circumstances that might lead to acquiring that interview invitation or job offer in the first place.

 For the uninitiated, Upwork is the largest online freelance marketplace in the world.

 Clients use the platform to post jobs.
 Freelancers use the platform to win jobs.

 Most of these transactions happen on something called the Upwork Job Feed.

 The Job Feed looks similar to any other social media feed.
 But this feed features clients looking for freelance work.

-On the Job Feed, freelancers browse job posts related to their field of expertise to which they can apply if there’s a job description that captures their attention.
+On the Job Feed, freelance professionals browse job posts related to their field of expertise to which they can apply if there’s a job description that captures their attention.

 But that’s not the only way to discover new clients and find jobs on the Upwork platform.

 In fact, the best way to find jobs on Upwork is actually via invitations.